Davood Gozli

 June 29, 2015

 To emphasize, once again, I see the major strength of the book to be in its insightful examination of each intellectual movement in relation to the intellectual and cultural context, in relation to other movements within psychology, and in relation to the set of eight general dimensions that could be applied to any psychological movement or sub-discipline.
-Wertheimer’s text is a great contribution that would raise the awareness of students not only about psychology’s past but its present and its possible futures.
+Wertheimer’s text is a great contribution that would raise students’ awareness not only of psychology’s past but also of its present and possible futures.